KRATIE Province, Cambodia-

-To strengthen community-based maternal and early childhood health services.
+Strengthen community-based maternal and early childhood health services.

-To improve the nutritional status of malnourished children aged 0-5 years old.
+Improve the nutritional status of malnourished children aged 0-5 years old.

-To prevent future malnutrition in children aged 0-5 years old.
+Prevent future malnutrition in children aged 0-5 years old.

-To increase support from authorities to address nutritional issues of children aged 0-5 years old.
+Increase support from authorities to address nutritional issues of children aged 0-5 years old.

 Identify Malnourished Children through monthly Growth Monitoring Assessments (GMA) of all children aged 0-6 in target villages.

 Conduct Nutrition Education and Rehabilitation Program (NERP) sessions: Parents/primary caregivers of malnourished children participate in 12-day NERP program to rehabilitate their children, followed by regular home visits for the rest of the month, repeating the program in the following month if the child has not gained sufficient weight.

 Family Nutrition Training with fathers and grandmothers of children aged 0-5.